-Where such a complaint is received, the services of an outside consultant will be retained to conduct an independent investigation.
-The consultant will meet with the complainant and the respondent prior to submitting a final report in order to share his/her preliminary conclusions and to obtain any further information which either may have to provide to the consultant.
-The consultant's report will be limited to findings of fact.
+Where such a complaint is received, the services of an outside consultant may be retained to conduct an independent investigation.
+This decision will be based on the nature of the complaint, the parties involved and the neutrality of the proposed process.
+The consultant/Superintendent will meet with the complainant and the respondent prior to submitting a final report in order to share his/her preliminary conclusions and to obtain any further information which either may have to provide to the consultant/Superintendent.
+The consultant/Superintendent's report will be limited to findings of fact.

-Where the report finds that inappropriate conduct has been engaged in by the respondent, the Board of Trustees will determine the correct response to be taken.
+Where the report finds that inappropriate conduct has been engaged in by the respondent, the Board of Trustees will determine the correct response to be taken if the Superintendent was involved.
+Otherwise, the Superintendent will determine the appropriate response, with a report to the Board of Trustees.